etler/recipes/hollandaise.md

 * cayenne

 1. Add all ingredients into a stainless steel bowl and whisk
-1. Cook in bowl over low heat and whisk continually, holding bowl with oven glove
+1. Cook in bowl over low heat and whisk continually, holding bowl with oven glove, 10-15 minutes

 [source](https://foodwishes.blogspot.com/2016/04/easy-one-bowl-one-step-hollandaise.html)